Kingston (Qld)

 Kingston is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kingston (Qld)'s population is approximately 11,134 as of August 2025.
-This represents an increase of 763 people, a growth rate of 7.4%, since the 2021 Census which reported a population of 10,371.
-The change is inferred from the estimated resident population of 11,126 in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of 1,634 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kingston's growth rate exceeded that of the SA3 area (6.2%), making it a growth leader in the region.
-Overseas migration contributed approximately 56.4% of overall population gains recently.
+Kingston (Qld)'s population is 11,134 as of Nov 2025.
+This shows an increase of 763 people since the 2021 Census, which reported a population of 10,371.
+The change is inferred from ABS's estimated resident population of 11,126 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,634 persons per square kilometer, above national averages assessed by AreaSearch.
+Kingston's growth of 7.4% since the 2021 census exceeds the SA3 area's growth of 6.1%.
+Overseas migration contributed approximately 56.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Future population trends suggest lower quartile growth, with the area expected to grow by 469 persons to 2041, an increase of 4.1% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections lack age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends anticipate lower quartile growth, with the area expected to grow by 469 persons to 2041 based on latest numbers, showing a total increase of 4.1% over 17 years.

 Frequently Asked Questions - Population